BradenEverson/jetgpio/README.md

 This library is built on top of [jetgpio-sys](https://github.com/raoz/jetgpio-sys), which iteslf is built on top of the [JETGPIO](https://github.com/Rubberazer/JETGPIO) package.

+By default this crate assumes Jetson Nano usage.
+For interfacing with a Jetson Orin Nano, enable the `orin` feature flag.

 ## Requirements

 * Clang